 As they dropped tanks, they could see smoke rising up from the POL tanks, already hit by Navy jets.
 Flak blossomed all around them, even at 300 feet.
 The NVA gunners must have had their 85mm and 100mm pieces at zero elevation.
 Amidst the smoke from the target and puffs of anti-aircraft fire, Kasler called for afterburners and went into his bomb run.
 Big fat oil tanks filled his view; he dropped his bombs and rolled away to the right.
 Turning back, he saw the fuel tanks erupting into huge billowing fireballs, thousands of feet high.

-James Kasler was Shot Down Over North Vietnam and Captured by the North Vietnamese
+James Kasler Was Captured by the North Vietnamese

 His flight crossed the Red River and the flak gunners switched to fighter-bombers behind him.
 Flying west, looking for targets of opportunity, he found a convoy of twenty-five trucks.
 The Thuds blasted them with 20mm cannon fire, destroying at least half of them.
 He glanced back at Hanoi, now 35 miles behind.
 A pillar of black smoke towered up, over six miles high.